 - Payment of the relevant fees.
 Please note payments for residential applications will not be receipted until the application has been checked to ensure all relevant information has been provided (refer checklist).

 - Three scaled copies of plans including one set in A3, with accompanying diagrams showing required information (refer checklist).

 - Refer Planning Fees

 Step 3 Consultation- internal and external

 Public consultation may be undertaken for a period up to twenty-eight days.
-The application may also be referred to external bodies such as The Heritage Office of WA for comment.
+The application may also be referred to external bodies such as The Heritage Council of WA for comment.
 Representatives of the Town's building, health and/or infrastructure services will consider the proposal and assess if it meets with the Town's requirements and may suggest changes and/or the imposition of conditions or advisory notes.
 Some applications may be referred to the Town's Design Review Panel for impartial architectural and design advice.

 Step 4: Assessment